AlgyJr/ios_guides/Navigation-Controller.md

 navigation stack.

 First off, we'll need a way for the user to indicate they want to save the change.
-We can add button to the right side of the navigation bar in our name controller by dragging a `Navigation Item` and then a `Bar Button Item` from the Object Library.
+We can add a button to the right side of the navigation bar in our name controller by dragging a `Navigation Item` and then a `Bar Button Item` from the Object Library.